The Patrol Challenge is a most unique event!

 PATROL NAME & FLAG

 You get a password to access several pages of final clues at PatrolChallenge.com.
-At this point Scouts can only research.
+At this point, Scouts can research only.
 Internet searches are the best way to solve most clues.
 Older Scouts should be doing their own research.
 Younger Scouts can, and should, be helped by adult leaders.
 Scouts decide what Photo Safari locations, Activities and/or Scavenger Hunt items interest them.
 The more you let Scouts research and plan – the more they will learn.

 THE HARDEST PART OF THE PC

-The absolute most difficult thing is to mind your own businessJ The older the Scout the less you should be involved in everything from researching to making decisions.
+The absolute most difficult thing is to mind your own business.
+The older the Scout the less you should be involved in everything from researching to making decisions.
 This event teaches your Scouts to make decisions and practice leadership.
 Doesn’t matter if they’re right or wrong, they will learn.
-Decision making authority empowers and inspires them to learn the many skills the PC offers.
+Decision-making authority empowers and inspires them to learn the many skills the PC offers.

 - It is impossible to do everything – don’t try.
 Don’t dwell on what you can’t figure out.
-There are lots of clues to take their place.
+Move on - there are lots of clues to take their place.
 If it’s hard for you it’s hard for your competition.
-Lots of clues teach Scouts to make decisions.

 - Photo Safari locations cover a very large area.
-If you do them decide how far you want to comfortably travel.
-Younger the Scouts the shorter the travel time will keep them and you happier.
+If you do them, decide how far you want to comfortably travel.
+The younger the Scouts the shorter the travel time will keep them and you happier.
 Map out your travel so you efficiently cover as much ground as possible.

 - Splitting your Patrol is an option where a Patrol of 4 or more Scouts split up into 2 vehicles to go in separate directions.
 It’s not suggested for younger Scouts.
-Younger and Older First Timers may want to save this strategy for next time.
-Follow all BSA or GSUSA adult leadership and travel rules at all times.
+Younger and Older First-Timers may want to save this strategy for next time.
+Follow all GSUSA or Scouts BSA adult leadership and travel rules at all times.

 - Almost all Photo Safari locations and Activities are free.
 A few require an admission.
-Confirm opening & closing times.
+Plan ahead and confirm opening & closing times.
 Give your Scouts a budget ceiling if you like.
-This will serve to keep costs where you want them along with teaching Scouts to make decisions on handling money.
+This serves to keep costs where you want them and teaches Scouts to make decisions on handling money.

-- Scouts can camp out Friday and/or Saturday at a leader’s house.
+- If they want to, Scouts can camp out Friday and/or Saturday at a leader’s house.
 This earns them points and helps keep them together.

 - We know you honor and value your religious obligations.
 We respect that and attending a Religious Service is an Activity that earns them points.

-- Go over these planning notes and the rules with your Scouts.
+- Go over these planning notes with your Scouts.

-On Friday Oct.
-13 at 4:00pm you can start going to Photo Safari locations, do Activities and collect Scavenger Hunt items.
+On the Friday of PC weekend at 4:00 pm you can start going to Photo Safari locations, do Activities and collect Scavenger Hunt items.
 Scouts and/or Adult Leaders can come in and/or out of the Patrol at any time during the weekend with no penalty.

-On Sunday Oct.
-15 turn in all your Photo Safari Photos, Scavenger Hunt items and paperwork provided to a central CHECK-IN location TBA.
+On Sunday of PC weekend turn in all your Photo Safari Photos, Scavenger Hunt items and paperwork provided to a central CHECK-IN location TBA.
 This is a fun time where Scouts can swap stories, show off what they’ve accomplished and see what others have done.
 This is a very festive time with a carnival type atmosphere.
-Our PC mascot is Bert.
-Bert’s a real live camel who happens to be a LASD Deputy Sheriff.
-He’s there for photos with all Scouts and Scouters.

 All awards, patches, ribbons and full statistical breakdown of how each Patrol scored are given out at our huge Patrol Challenge Awards Celebration in November.

-PC Supporters Include: Supervisors Antonovich, Kuehl & Yaroslavsky.
-Councilmen Blumenfield, Cardenas, Englander, Greuel, Krekorian, LaBonge, O’Farrell, Rosendahl, Smith, Weiss & Zine.
-Galpin Ford, Forest Lawn, NMS Atlas, CSUN, Studio Drivers Local 399, Fuji Film, Occidental Petoleum, Gerringer Capital, Talladium, Cal.
-Sports Design, Sterling Construction & others.
+PC Supporters Include: Supervisors Antonovich, Barger, Kuehl, and Yaroslavsky.
+Councilmembers Blumenfield, Bonin, Cardenas, Englander, Greuel, Krekorian, LaBonge, O'Farrell, Rosendahl, Ryu, Smith, Weiss, and Zine.
+Galpin Ford, Forest Lawn, NMS Atlas, CSUN, Studio Drivers Local 399, Fuji Film, Occidental Petroleum, Geringer Capital, Talladium, Inc., Sylvan Learning, Cal.
+Sports Design, Sterling Constructions, and others.

-We look forward to having you join the fun – Jack, Jeff & Paul
+We look forward to having you join the fun!